moveit/moveit2_tutorials/doc/tutorials/getting_started/getting_started.rst

 .. note:: Unlike ROS 1 setup scripts, in ROS 2 the setup scripts do not attempt to switch what version of ROS you are using.
 This means that if you have previously sourced a different version of ROS, including from within your ``.bashrc`` file, you will run into errors during the building step.
 To fix this change what is sourced in your ``.bashrc`` and start a new terminal.

+.. note:: If you are coming from the main page `Moveit2 Source Build <https://moveit.ros.org/install-moveit2/source/>`_, you may need to delete your .cache and /ws_moveit2 folder that you built Moveit in.
+Otherwise you may get weird namespace collision warnings.

 Install `rosdep <http://wiki.ros.org/rosdep>`_ to install system dependencies : ::

   sudo apt install python3-rosdep